Th3T3chn0G1t/Genstone/development/BUILDING.md

 In debug builds, some functionality is changed to provide extra validation or execution environment information

-Each key can be set to either `ENABLED` or `DISABLED`, making them truthy or falsy respectively.
+Each key can be set to either `ENABLED` or `DISABLED`, making them truthy or falsy respectively

 #### Compilation Options